skalenetwork/skaled/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-Skaled is SKALE Proof-Of-Stake blockchain client, compatible with ETH ecocystem, including EVM, Solidity, Metamask and Truffle.
-It uses [SKALE BFT Consensus engine](https://github.com/skalenetwork/skale-consensus).
+Skaled is SKALE Proof-Of-Stake blockchain client, compatible with ETH ecosystem, including EVM, Solidity, Metamask and Truffle.
+It uses the [SKALE BFT Consensus engine](https://github.com/skalenetwork/skale-consensus).
 It is currently actively developed and maintained by SKALE Labs, and intended to be used for [SKALE blockchains](https://skale.space/technology).

 The SKALE network supports an unlimited number of independent blockchains with zero gas fees, instant finality, and high transaction throughput.
 SKALE is the first live blockchain with Linear Scaling.
 As more nodes join the network, the capacity of the network also grows.

 ## Forklessness

 Skaled is forkless, meaning that blockchain a linear chain (and not a tree of forks as with ETH 1.0).
-Every block is provably finalized within finite time.
+Every block is provably finalized within a finite time.

 ## Asynchronous block production